robertsoniv/ordercloud-react/README.md

+# DEPRECATED
+THIS REPOSITORY IS NO LONGER MAINTAINED.
+NEW LOCATION IS [ordercloud-api/ordercloud-react-sdk](https://github.com/ordercloud-api/ordercloud-react-sdk)
+NEW PACKAGE SCOPE/LOCATION IS AVAILABLE VIA `npm i @ordercloud/react-sdk`.

+ISSUES SUBMITTED ON THIS REPOSITORY WILL BE IGRNORED.

 # OrderCloud React
 This is a developer library for OrderCloud developers utilizing React for their frontend development.
 It is essentially a wrapper for Tanstack query, which provides a lot of good functionality out of the box for background refreshes, request de-duplication, and caching.
 You configure your API client settings on the `OrderCloudProvider` which will provide you with a global context accessible though the `useOrderCloudContext()` hook.
 In addition to this context hook, it provides "authenticated" versions of `useQuery` and `useMutation` for reading and manipulating OrderCloud data in an efficient manner.